If you’re preparing for the LSAT and have questions about the experimental section, read on to learn more.

 Yes, there is still an LSAT writing section that students can take as early as eight days prior to their actual test.
 This section is also unscored, but copies of it are sent to the law schools you apply to.
 Law schools use this section to gain a better understanding of your reasoning, clarity, organization, language usage, and writing mechanics.

-The final verdict is you can’t possibly know which section of the LSAT is experimental, so there’s no use stressing about it.
+The final verdict is that you can’t possibly know which section of the LSAT is experimental, so there’s no use stressing about it.

 Your LSAT is arguably one of the most important aspects of your law school application.
 Top law schools expect you to have scores in the 170 range, so each extra point counts, and it’s essential you put equal effort into every section of the LSAT.